brianmaierjr/long-haul/_posts/2021-05-15-Macroeconomics-in-Brazil .markdown

-Some real verbal problems, however, are often neglected by standard economic theory.
+Some real world problems, however, are often neglected by standard economic theory.
 One of these is the role of finance in economic dynamics.
 Often guaranteeing perfect competition, little emphasis is placed on crisis, fluctuations in demand, bubbles, and continuous unemployment of resources (including labor!).